 The best event began in the 2019 season.
 Following a Padres win—and there are substantially more these days—the Loft offers Celebratory Buds.
 The special deal is $3 after the final out, lasting for an hour.
 These specialty Budweiser cans sport a Swingin’ Friar – a cool souvenir.
 And they taste far sweeter than normal, especially after a victory over the Dodgers.
 It is ideal for waiting out a stuffed escalator back to the ground, and for mingling with other fans to discuss the game.

 Overall, Petco Park San Diego represents one of the best venues the city has to offer, with a wealth of fun and memorable events, food, drink, and special traditions that rival those of any other stadium in the world.
 A summertime visit to San Diego is incomplete without touring its beautiful grounds and enjoying a game.
 With any luck, this guide provides the insider knowledge necessary to make the most of any visit.
+So go and grab yourself some tickets and have a great time!

 This article was written by Ben J. Byard for San Diego Explorer.com